-- i) item c) will be amended to permit residential uses accessory to or supportive of the agricultural uses on-site, including a MMPF; - ii) item d), e) and i) will not be applicable to the subject property - iii) item g) will be amended to exempt on-site residential uses or off-site residential uses owned by the applicant from the 100 m setback requirement.
+- i) item c) will be amended to permit residential uses accessory to or supportive of the agricultural uses on-site, including a MMPF; - ii) item d), e) and i) will not be applicable to the subject property - iii) item g) will be amended to require a minimum setback of 65 m from the processing portion of the MMPF to the nearest existing residential use but will continue to require a 100 m minimum setback from the growing area of the MMPF; - iv) the by-law will also clarify between on-site and off-site residential uses and if the required setback applies.

 As a final note regarding the zoning it is important to understand that the approval of the requested zoning on the property does not automatically permit a MMPF to start operations.
 Item a) of Section 4.46 requires the applicant to have a current valid Part 1 license issued by Health Canada prior to starting production.
-The applicants are aware of this and would need to proceed with the licensing process if the requested amendment is approved and they move forward with establishment of a MMPF.
+The applicants are aware of this and will be proceeding with the licensing process if the requested amendment is approved.